nadirahdurr/Loan-Qualifier-Questionaire/README.md

 # Loan-Qualifier-Questionaire

-This is a command-line interface application written in python that finds the qualifying loans by prompting the user.
+This is a command-line interface application written in python that finds bank loans by prompting the user with questions to determine which loans they are qualified for .

 ---